elephantscale/es-training-new/solr/slides/Relevance.md

   * Relevancy of query results is what differentiates between search and most databases
   * Returning enormous amounts of data without highlighting the most relevant documents will prove frustrating
   * Solr provides a decent relevancy algorithm for keyword search
-  * Additional benefit can be achieved by “tuning” and otherwise experimenting with the relevancy of Solr searches.
+  * Additional benefit can be achieved by "tuning" and otherwise experimenting with the relevancy of Solr searches.

 Notes: